 AdventureSmith Explorations Adventure Specialist Leslie Camacho reviews her Antarctic Latitudes expedition aboard the 114-guest Hebridean Sky.
 Learn all about life aboard the Hebridean Sky and its Citizen Science Program.
+Please note: The primary ship operating the mentioned itinerary can change from year to year, so the ship Leslie cruised on may no longer be sailing this exact route.

 Antarctica represents a more profound manifestation of international peace than any other place in the world.